 The kids made chocolate mousse themselves for the Halloween graveyard pudding cups.
 The recipe for the chocolate mousse I will share later on the blog.
 With crushed Oreo’s (dirt), Bastogne koeken (graves) and sour candy stripes (worms) that’s all the ingredients you’ll need for this recipe.
 No baking is required.
 Just time, since the chocolate mousse needs to harden in the fridge.
 The graveyard pudding cups recipe is from Chelsea’s Messy Apron.

 Looking for a Halloween drink?
 Try this Halloween Sangria.
+Another Halloween snack on the blog are Horror Fingers.
 When you want a cake with Oreo’s then this No Bake Oreo Cheesecake is perfect.
 Another perfect dessert in a cup is the Kruidnoten Tiramisu.
 Learn all about the Dutch dessert vla, a sort of pudding.

 We used homemade chocolate mousse instead of chocolate instant pudding mixed with cool whip.
 I just love the fluffiness of chocolate mousse.
 The store was out of clear plastic cups, so I used clear glass cups.
 The kids used 10 Oreo’s instead of 20.
 Milano cookies are not easily available in the Netherlands, so I used Bastogne koeken.
 I used 3 instead of 6, just broke the cookies in half.
 They didn’t have gummy worm candies at the local grocery store, so I used sour candy stripes.
 The graveyard dirt pudding cups turned out great and were delicious.